Ange1R/Configure-AD/README.md

 </p>
 <br />

-CONGRATULATIONS🎉, you have accurently implemented Azure's Active Directory
+CONGRATULATIONS🎉, you have accurately implemented Azure's Active Directory